polluxau/linuxnext-wallpapers/README.md

-# These are some of my wallpapers that i have, a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are 🎨🖌️
+# These are some of my wallpapers that i have, so here they are 🎨🖌️

 ## The wallpapers are below👇